telstra/MessagingAPI-SDK-python/README.md

 For more information, please see here:
 <https://dev.telstra.com/content/messaging-api-v3#operation/healthCheck>.

-The function `telstra.messaging.v3.health_check.get` can be used to get the status.
+The function `telstra.messaging.health_check.get` can be used to get the status.
 It takes no arguments.

-Raises `telstra.messaging.v3.exceptions.HealthCheckError` if anything goes wrong.
+Raises `telstra.messaging.exceptions.HealthCheckError` if anything goes wrong.

 It returns nothing.